 |Where to get it||BIC Camera AEON Malls Family Mart Tokyo Tourist Information Centres and more||Dependents on the country it is purchased from.
 Check out the Nippon SIM website for more details||Online Only||B-Mobile Amazon and selected electronic stores in Japan||Online Only|

-*All the plans mentioned above offer full English support, are shipped worldwide or are available for pick up at major airports in Japan.
-Do keep in mind that these are only a handful of the available plans at each MVNO.
-Check out their websites for other flexible prepaid plans and visitor SIM cards.
+*All the plans mentioned above offer full English support, are shipped worldwide, or are available for pick up at major airports in Japan.
+Remember that these are only a handful of the available plans at each MVNO.
+Check out their websites for other Japan travel sim cards and flexible plans for short-term travelers.

 How much data will I need?

 The data you’ll need throughout your trip to Japan will depend on how much you rely on your phone.
 Most travelers will use a fair amount of data mainly to find their way around on the streets of Tokyo or for using the public transport system.

-iPhone users can track how much data you have used by going to Settings > Cellular > Current Period.
-There’s an option to reset it to track it by weekly or monthly amounts.
+iPhone users can track how much data they have used by going to Settings > Cellular > Current Period.
+There’s an option to reset it to follow it by weekly or monthly amounts.

 Android users can do the same by going to Settings > Data usage.
 Some devices allow users to check by specific dates.

 Know the size of the SIM card that fits in your phone.
 As mentioned before, it’ll often be one of these three sizes, standard(15 x 25mm), micro(12 x 15mm), or nano(8.8 x 12.3mm).
 You can contact your provider to find out the size of your SIM card.

 Network compatibility.
-Make sure to check that the unlocked phone you bring from your country is supported by the radio frequency bands used in Japan.
+Ensure that the unlocked phone you bring from your country is supported by the radio frequency bands used in Japan.
 This is explained in more detail at the bottom of this guide.

+Apps such as WhatsApp, Skype, or Tango are free and allow you to call, video chat, and message via an internet connection.
 Download a VOIP application before traveling to Japan.
-Apps such as WhatsApp, Skype or Tango are completely free and allow you to call, video chat and message via an internet connection.
-Also it’s important to let your family and friends know that you’ll be only reachable through that application, as regular phone calls will not be able to come through.
+Also, it’s essential to let your family and friends know that you’ll be only reachable through that application, as regular phone calls will not be able to come through.